keptn/lifecycle-toolkit/docs/content/en/docs/implementing/tasks/_index.md

 These `KeptnTest` resources and the
-`KeptnEvaluation` resources (discussed in [Evaluations](../evaluations.md)) are part of the Keptn Release Lifecycle Management component.
+`KeptnEvaluation` resources (discussed in [Evaluations](../evaluations.md)) are part of the Keptn Release Lifecycle Management.

 A
 [KeptnTask](../../crd-ref/lifecycle/v1alpha3/#keptntask)